sichutingtingzouzou/sichutingtingzouzou/README.md

 - 👋 Hi, I’m @sichutingtingzouzou
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science, quant modeling, etc
-- 🌱 I’m currently learning algorithms
+- 🌱 I’m currently learning algorithms and coding
 - 💞️ I’m looking to collaborate on algo trading
-- 📫 How to reach me:
+- 📫 How to reach me: chixuandream@gmail

 <!---
 sichutingtingzouzou/sichutingtingzouzou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.